 Made with finely chopped cilantro and parsley, jalapeño, minced garlic, olive oil, red wine vinegar and lime juice, this Argentinian cilantro chimichurri is the perfect complement for meats and seafood.

-I'm all about homemade sauces - red enchilada sauce to basil pistachio sauce.
+I'm all about homemade sauces - red enchilada sauce to basil pistachio sauce to Thai basil pesto.
 But one of the most simple sauces out there is chimichurri.

 Chimichurri usually consists of parsley only, but I decided to kick it up a notch by adding some cilantro.
 So yes it may not exactly be authentic, but to me it's the best chimichurri recipe out there.